apache/airflow/docs/apache-airflow-providers-databricks/operators/jobs_create.rst

 Specifying parameters as JSON
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An example usage of the DatabricksJobsCreateOperator is as follows:
+An example usage of the DatabricksCreateJobsOperator is as follows:

 .. exampleinclude:: /../../tests/system/providers/databricks/example_databricks.py
     :language: python